charles-m-knox/charles-m-knox/README.md

 Here's a growing list of software projects I've either written, forked, or have made contributions to.
 This list isn't complete and currently covers only very recent items.

+Most (if not all) applications below are written in my spare time.
+There may be instability or unpolished code in some of them.
+I do not get paid to write these applications and they are not my priority.

 ### Websites

 - [Diceware password generator](https://diceware.charlesmknox.com) - Generates secure passwords that are easy to type, work with most sites, and don't require much effort.
 Minimalist and light on resources.